:

 4. Castles

-5. 10 Great Scottish castles
+5. 10 Famous castles in Scotland

 The following list was created by VisitScotland to showcase a range of experiences.
 It isn’t ranked in any specific order.